robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/agent-windows.md

 No computador, no **Painel de Controle**, localize o item **Microsoft Monitoring Agent**.
 Selecione-o e na guia **Azure Log Analytics**, o agente deve exibir uma mensagem indicando: **o Microsoft Monitoring Agent foi conectado com êxito ao serviço do Microsoft Operations Management Suite.**<br><br> ![Status de conexão do MMA ao Log Analytics](media/agent-windows/log-analytics-mma-laworkspace-status.png)

-Você também pode executar uma consulta de log simples no portal do Azure.
+You can also perform a simple log query in the Azure portal.

 1. No portal do Azure, clique em **Todos os serviços**.
-Na lista de recursos, digite **Azure monitor**.
+In the list of resources, type **Azure Monitor**.
 Quando você começa a digitar, a lista é filtrada com base em sua entrada.
-Selecione **Azure monitor**.
+Select **Azure Monitor**.
-2. Selecione **logs** no menu.
+2. Select **Logs** in the menu.
-2. No painel logs, no campo de consulta tipo:
+2. On the Logs pane, in the query field type:

     ```
     Heartbeat